 - If you have multiple designs, we prefer these to be in individual files rather than multiple pages in one file.

-*If you wish to prepare the Die Line Correctly, you can set it to Process Colour Cyan, 0.25pt stroke and Overprint Stroke
+*If you wish to prepare the Die Line Correctly, you can set it to Spot Colour, Cyan, 0.25pt stroke and Overprint Stroke

 There is a statement on the Design Confirmation we will send you.
 This statement has some important points included to leave you in no doubt that you are taking responsibility for what we print.
 The statement is as follows: